RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 There are a lot of options for HTTP access.
 I'm obviously biased towards the `wwHttp` library as that's what I usually use and as it provides full featured HTTP support for many different scenarios.
 That's what I'll use for the examples here and the support libraries are provided with the samples.

 #### A simple WinHttp Client
-If you'd rather use a native tool without extra dependencies you can use WinHttp which is built into Windows.
-A very simplistic, generic HTTP client looks something like this:
+If you'd rather use a native tool without extra dependencies you can use **WinHttp** which is built into Windows.
+It has both Win32 and COM APIs.
+Using the COM API here's a very simplistic, generic HTTP client you can use instead of `wwHttp`:

 ```foxpro
 ************************************************************************